 - Many fees.
 You have to pay a $15,000 loan packaging fee and an SBA guarantee fee to take out a loan.
-And if you want to pay back a loan over a term that’s longer than 14 years, you can pay up to 25% only without getting slapped with a fee.
+And if you want to pay back a loan over a term that’s longer than 14 years, pay up to 25% only without getting slapped with a fee.

 - Required down payment.
 ABL requires you to make a 10% to 30% equity injection — essentially a down payment — when you take out your loan.

 - Confusing eligibility requirements.
 Qualifying for an SBA loan is a lot tougher than other types of loans, and working your way through exceptions and fine print can take time.

 - Personal guarantee required.
 Your loan is government-guaranteed, but you could end up losing personal finances if your business can’t pay off the loan.

 - Slow turnaround time.
 You might have to wait as long as two months to get your funds.
 Consider looking elsewhere if you need fast financing.

 Yes.
 It’s not reviewed on Trustpilot or accredited with the Better Business Bureau, but it earns an A+ rating with the BBB regardless.
 ABL is also a part of the SBA’s Preferred Lenders Program, which means it’s vetted by a federal agency.

 ABL’s site doesn’t appear to be encrypted, which isn’t reassuring.
 But that might not be a problem, what with no real online application to speak of.
 Instead, you’ll complete a fillable PDF, print it and return it with documentation as requested.

 How do I know if I'm eligible?